 - Standalone demonstration studies are less likely to be funded through EFAO’s Farmer-Led Research Program unless there is clear justification for why this design is appropriate and can produce impactful results.

-- Refer to On-Farm Demonstrations Research Guide for more information on how to design a demonstration study.
+- Refer to A Guide to On-Farm Demonstration Research for more information on how to design a demonstration study.

-RANDOMIZED & REPLICATED TRIAL: A randomized and replicated trial means you take measurements on multiple pairs/sets of treatments or comparisons, and the treatments or comparisons are randomly assigned in order to avoid bias.
+RANDOMIZED & REPLICATED TRIAL: A randomized and replicated trial compares multiple pairs/sets of treatments or comparisons, and the treatments or comparisons are randomly assigned in order to avoid bias.

 - Replicating and randomizing allow you to use statistical models, like t-tests (for 2 treatments, or pairs) and analysis of variance (ANOVA; for 3+ treatments, or blocks) among others, to test whether a difference between or among treatments is by random chance or due to the treatment you are testing.

 - Read more about replication here and randomization here.

 SCREENING TRIALS: Sometimes variety selection start with a preliminary year of screening, where the farmer can evaluate whether a variety merits consideration for a replicated trial.
 This involves observing a larger number of varieties than is practical in a replicated trial; checking for trueness-of-type or other seed quality concerns; evaluating the overall uniformity of an adequately large population; identifying potential strengths or weaknesses of a variety; or experimenting with a core question that is less likely to be influenced by field variation (e.g. does this variety sell well at market?).

 - Screening trials evaluate a larger number of varieties in only one plot per variety (i.e unreplicated) on one or more farms.

 - Screening trials are more likely to be funded with strong justification for the importance of the specific crop.